 May is Living streets' national walking month

-Let us know how many short journeys you plan to walk each week during National Walking Month.
+Let us know how many short journeys you plan to walk each week during National Walking Month (for the purpose of this pledge, we're counting a short walk as around one mile or 15-20 minutes).

 We'll then show you how many miles you'll walk, how many calories you'll burn and how much CO2 you'll save across the month compared to if you were driving those trips.